 - The MSDS can often be used to determine the constituents of your chemical products.
 This may allow you to avoid expensive analytical testing.

 - If 100 kg (220 lbs) or more of hazardous waste is present in the inventory for that month, or if the school generates other hazardous waste (for example, vocational classes such as auto repair) and the total hazardous waste generated in that month is greater than 100 kg (220 lbs), more stringent hazardous waste regulations apply.
-Contact the NDEQ Waste Management Section or the Environmental Assistance Coordinator for assistance.
+Contact the NDEE Waste Management Section or the Environmental Assistance Coordinator for assistance.

 - If the total amount of hazardous waste generated is less than 100 kg (220 lbs) in the calendar month, the school is subject to reduced regulation for the hazardous waste present on your inventory.
 These “reduced” regulations for conditionally exempt small quantity generators (CESQGs) can be found in Title 128, Chapter 8.

 - Hazardous waste from CESQGs may be placed in the landfill at a maximum rate of 19.5 kg (43 lbs) per day.
-No approval is required by NDEQ prior to disposal to a landfill.
+No approval is required by NDEE prior to disposal to a landfill.
 However, local governments or landfills may restrict such waste.
 Contact your county and municipal waste agency for confirmation and always obtain the landfill’s prior approval.
 Bulk liquid wastes are not allowed in Nebraska landfills.